List of tallest structures in Europe

 This is a list of the tallest structures of any kind which exist in Europe.
 The list contains all types of structures, including guyed masts and oil drilling platforms of 350 metres (1,150 feet) or more.
-The list doesn't contain Warsaw Radio Mast which was the tallest structure in the world between 1974 and 8 August 1991 at 2120 ft (646.38 m), but does not exist anymore.
+The list does not contain Warsaw Radio Mast which was the tallest structure in the world between 1974 and 8 August 1991 at 2120 ft (646.38 m), but does not exist anymore.